Individual Resource Games and Resource Redistributions: Conclusions

 With the decision problems of rational elimination and rational construction, there is a dimension of social choice theory and mechanism design.
 Formal frameworks concerned with redistribution schemes and economic policies can be found for instance in \cite{harrenstein2015aamas} again, or \cite{Endriss:2011:DIB:2030470.2030482,Levit:2013:TSB:2484920.2484952,naumovmodal}.

+Our games bear some resemblance with combinatorial exchanges~\cite{DBLP:conf/atal/KothariSS04} and with mixed multi-unit combinatorial auctions (MMUCAs)~\cite{Cerquides:2007:BLW:1625275.1625473,Giovannucci2010}, where the agents can be both sellers and buyers.
+Interestingly, in MMUCAs, sets of goods can be transformed into different sets of goods.
+Resource-transforming capacities are central, as the agents are allowed to bid on \emph{transformation services}.
+Determining the sequences of bids to be accepted by an auctioneer is generally intractable in MMUCAs; \cite{FIONDA20131} identifies tractable classes for the winner determination problem.

-Finally, we mostly focused on individual games and looked at Nash equilibria.
-Nonetheless, the setting allows one to easily build classes of coalition games, as we have shown in Section~\ref{sec:cooperative}.
-These classes of games are reminiscent of Coalitional Resource Games~\cite{Wooldridge2006835,Dunne201020} and of Coalition Skill Games~\cite{Bachrach:2013:CCS:2537189.2537704}.
-In~\cite{Tr18aaai}, we have started their study, with what we called Rich Coalitional Resource Games (RCRGs).
-All Individual Goal Coalition Resource Games, introduced in Section~\ref{sec:aigcrg}, correspond to one-goal RCRGs.
-Moreover, RCRGs are effectively an extension of Coalitional Resource Games.
+Finally, we focused on individual games and looked at Nash equilibria.
+Nonetheless, the setting allows one to easily build classes of coalition games, reminiscent of Coalitional Resource Games~\cite{Wooldridge2006835,Dunne201020} and of Coalition Skill Games~\cite{Bachrach:2013:CCS:2537189.2537704}.
+In~\cite{Tr18aaai}, we have started the study of what we called Rich Coalitional Resource Games (RCRGs).
+Individual Resource Games are essentially one-goal RCRGs.

 \paragraph{Perspectives.} We have obtained tight complexity results when \logica is $\mathsf{PSPACE}$-complete.
-However, this is lacking when \logica is in $\mathsf{NP}$.
+However, this is lacking when \logica is in $\mathsf{NP}$ and in $\mathsf{PTIME}$.
 We suspect that the complexity of the diverse decision problems generally lie above the lower bounds we have obtained.
 It is more likely that some proposed upper bounds are tight.
 One perspective will thus be to investigate whether some decision problems could be proven hard for some complexity class in the polynomial or Boolean hierarchy, for instance using the techniques from~\cite{wagner87} of raising $\mathsf{NP}$ lower bounds to lower bounds for classes above $\mathsf{NP}$.

 Resource games based on resource-sensitive logics become all the more significant when the resources are subject to transforming activities.
 We can exploit the existing research on these resource-sensitive logics about their proof theory.
 In particular, through the Curry-Howard correspondence between proofs and programs (see, e.g., \cite{DBLP:journals/jsyml/GabbayQ92}), an exciting perspective is the possibility to interpret the logical proofs as rigorous programs to be executed by the players.
 We can expect to obtain some results for the automated generation of plans, where the resources can be subjected to a series of transforming activities by the agents.
+Similar ideas have already been defended in multiagent systems (see, e.g., \cite{10.1007/978-3-540-30200-1_5}).